ceph/ceph/README.rst

 SSH connections -- and the cleanup completes only when you choose so.
 Just exit the interactive Python session to continue the cleanup.

-Note that this only catches exceptions *between* the tasks.
-If a task calls multiple subtasks, e.g. with ``contextutil.nested``, those cleanups *will* be performed.
-Later on, we can let tasks communicate the subtasks they wish to invoke to the top-level runner, avoiding this issue.

 Interactive task facilities
 ===========================